All Rebellion

 All Rebellion (オール・レベリオン, Oru Reberion) is a Japanese professional wrestling stable based in the Pro Wrestling Noah (Noah) promotion.
-It is currently led by Kaito Kiyomiya and also consists of Alejandro, Kai Fujimura and Harutoki.
+It is currently led by Kaito Kiyomiya and also consists of Alejandro and Harutoki.

 History

 Formation.
-Under Kiyomiya and Kenoh's leadership (2024–present)
+Under Kiyomiya and Kenoh's leadership (2024–2025)

+One of the first co-leaders of the unit, Kenoh.

 On the first night of the 2024 All Together interpromotional event from May 6, Kaito Kiyomiya teamed up with Shota Umino and Yuki Ueno to defeat Yuya Uemura, Konosuke Takeshita, and Shun Skywalker in six-man tag team competition as the result of the main event.
 After the bout concluded, Gabe Kidd and Drilla Moloney of the War Dogs attacked Kiyomiya as Kidd demanded a title shot for the latter's GHC Heavyweight Championship.
 In order to combat the potential higher numerous threat of the Bullet Club's sub-group, Kiyomiya publicly declared one day later on May 7, 2024, the formation of the "All Rebellion" unit alongside Kenoh, Alejandro and Cristobal, a masked wrestler.
 Ten days later on the second night of the 2024 All Together event from June 15, Kenoh, Alejandro and Kaito Kiyomiya fell short to Yo-Hey and War Dogs' David Finlay and Gabe Kidd.
 One night later at Noah Grand Ship In Yokohama on June 16, Kiyomiya successfully defended the GHC Heavyweight Championship against Kidd, while Kenoh, Alejandro and Cristobal fought Good Looking Guys (Jake Lee, Yo-Hey and Tadasuke) but came out unsuccessful.

 At Noah Destination 2024 on July 13, Alejandro and Cristobal defeated Ninja Mack and Junta Miyawaki, and Hajime Ohara and Super Crazy in three-way tag team competition, and Kaito Kiyomiya successfully defended the GHC Heavyweight title against Yoichi.
 Kiyomiya won the 2024 edition of the N-1 Victory from the posture of the heavyweight champion by defeating stablemate Kenoh.
 At Noah Star Navigation in Tokyo 2024 on September 14, Alejandro, Cristobal and Kenoh fell short to Masa Kitamiya, Naomichi Marufuji and Takashi Sugiura, and Kaito Kiyomiya defeated Ryohei Oiwa in singles competition.
 At Noah Star Navigation Premium: Akitoshi Saito Road Last on October 14, 2024, Kenoh and Alejandro unsuccessfully challenged Naomichi Marufuji and Takashi Sugiura for the GHC Tag Team Championship, and Kaito Kiyomiya successfully defended the GHC Heavyweight title against Masa Kitamiya.
 During the event, Taishi Ozawa was presented as a new member of the unit after his foreign excursion ended.